40th Anniversary Celebration

 Executive Director, and host at La Agenda Radio

-Our theme— Together We are Stronger: 40 years of Surviving, Thriving, and Inspiring— highlights CARECEN’s comprehensive approach to addressing the needs of the Latino community in an environment that has challenged us and our community at every level while also recognizing the importance of collaboration and partnerships to meet mutually shared goals and aspirations.
+Our theme— Educate, Unite and Empower: 41 years of Surviving, Thriving, and Inspiring— highlights CARECEN’s comprehensive approach to addressing the needs of the Latino community in an environment that has challenged us and our community at every level while also recognizing the importance of collaboration and partnerships to meet mutually shared goals and aspirations.
 Through our programs, even in a pandemic, CARECEN has continued to help individuals prepare for the U.S. Citizenship exam, secure and retain safe and affordable housing, achieve financial literacy in the face of unprecedented adversity, and address immigration issues— all issues critical to one’s ability to live safely and work to support our families.

 Maria Gomez, RN MPH